-Baked Mac and Cheese is actually a very easy process.
+- Baked Mac and Cheese is actually a very easy process.
 You will boil your pasta until “al dente”, you don’t want to overcook it since a baked mac and cheese will continue to cook the pasta in the oven.
 So this makes the process quicker!

 Step #1: Boil Pasta

 Boil pasta according to package directions.
 Drain the pasta once it is “al dente” and still has a bit of chew to it.

 You don’t want to fully cook the pasta at this stage since it will cook further in the oven.
 It should just give a bit when piercing it with a knife.
 Overcooking will result in a mushy mac and cheese!

 Even though traditional mac and cheese is made with macaroni pasta, I really prefer to use the small shell pasta for this recipe.
 I think the shells provide a better vehicle for holding the sauce and cheese!